Skip to main content

 Agentic pipelines have additional capabilities compared to traditional pipelines.
 They can have conditional branches or tools the LLM can call to gain additional capabilities.
 However, these pipelines remain predictable and repeatable.

-In deepset AI Platform, you can build agentic pipelines in two main ways:
+In deepset AI Platform, you can build agentic pipelines with conditional routing.

 In this setup, a Generator (an LLM) is paired with a ConditionalRouter component.
 The LLM analyzes incoming data and classifies it, routing the input to the most appropriate pipeline branch.